Current as of December 2014 | Download print version (in PDF)

 Pancasilaconsists of two Sanskrit words, "panca" meaning five, and "sila" meaning principles.
 It comprises five principles held to be inseparable and interrelated, namely: belief in the one and only God; just and civilized humanity; the unity of Indonesia; democracy guided by the inner wisdom in the unanimity arising out of deliberations amongst representatives; and social justice for the whole of the people of Indonesia.
 Among its other uses, Pancasila was used as a counter-ideology to communism.

 It should be highlighted that the broad term ‘social’ in this definition might cause a problem in practice, because it is applicable to any not-for-profit activity.
 Consequently, there is no overall rule that a foundation must provide a public benefit, as opposed to serving only its stakeholders.
 It depends on the foundation’s statutory purposes.

 The law also requires every foundation to publish the abridged version of its annual report on an announcement board in its office.
-Furthermore, foundations which have received donations from the state, overseas parties, or third parties totaling 500 million Indonesian rupiah (IDR) or more, or which possess assets other than endowed assets of over 20 billion IDR, must be audited by a public accountant and have their annual report summaries published in an Indonesian-language daily newspaper.
-See Article 52 Foundation Law (Law No. 16/2001).
+Furthermore, foundations which have received donations from the state, overseas parties, or third parties totaling 500 million Indonesian rupiah (IDR) (approximately $45,000) or more, or which possess assets other than endowed assets of over 20 billion IDR (approximately $2 million), must be audited by a public accountant and have their annual report summaries published in an Indonesian-language daily newspaper (Law on Foundations Article 52).

 The word “Perkumpulan” (Association) is “Vereneging” in Dutch and “Verein” in German, which means an opposite of maatschap or vennootschap (company or corporation).
 See Chidir Ali, Badan Hukum (Bandung: Alumni, 1999), at 119.